etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/xml-rest-web-services.md

     Important for high frequency webservice calls.

-By default OB webservice requests are statefull.
-Meaning that each webservice call will create and use a http session in the OB server.
-Depending on how you setup the client to call the webservice this can even mean that each webservice request creates a new http session.
-This is not advisable for high- frequency webservice requests.
-In case of high volume calls it can make sense to move to a stateless implementation.
+By default Etendo webservice requests are **statefull**.
+Meaning that each webservice call will create and use a http session in the Etendo server.
+Depending on how the client is set up to call the webservice, this can even mean that each webservice request creates a new http session.
+This is not advisable for high-frequency webservice requests.
+In case of high volume calls it can make sense to move to a **stateless implementation**.

-There are 2 ways in which you can achieve a stateless handling of a webservice
+There are 2 ways in which a stateless handling of a webservice requests can be achieved:
-requests:

-  * passing the parameter stateless=true in the request url.
+Passing the parameter `stateless=true` in the request url.
 For example:

     http://localhost:8080/openbravo/ws/org.openbravo.howtos.doIt?product=1000001&stateless=true

-  * annotating the webservice class with the AuthenticationManager.Stateless annotation:
+Annotating the webservice class with the `AuthenticationManager.Stateless` annotation:

-    @AuthenticationManager.Stateless
-    public class POSTestStatelessWebservice implements WebService {
+    @AuthenticationManager.Stateless public class POSTestStatelessWebservice implements WebService {...}
-    ...
-    }

-When doing stateless requests the implementation of the webservice should not expect a http session to be present or create a new http session.
-For example the VariablesBase object can not be used in stateless webservice requests.
+When doing stateless requests, the implementation of the webservice should not expect a http session to be present or create a new http session.
+For example, the `VariablesBase` object can not be used in stateless webservice requests.
-Other than that most base framework functionality (like the data-access-layer and the OBContext object) is available for the logic.
+Other than that, most base framework functionality (like the data-access-layer and the `OBContext` object) is available for the logic.

 ##  Database Transaction

 A REST web service request is basically the same as a normal HTTP request.
 This means that transaction handling is the same as for standard HTTP requests.
-If no exception occured then the transaction is committed at the end of the web service request (on the Openbravo server).
+If no exception occured then, the transaction is committed at the end of the web service request (on the Etendo server).

 ##  Non-updatable fields: Client, Organisation etc.

 There are a number of properties for each business object which are not always changeable through the REST webservice:

-  * Client and Organisation: a webservice update of a business object may not change the Client and Organisation information.
-In creation mode the client may not be set, the organisation may be specified, if not specified then it is set from the user information.
+  * **Client and Organisation**: a webservice update of a business object may not change the Client and Organisation information.
+In creation mode the client may not be set, the organisation may be specified, if not specified then, it is set from the user information.
-  * Update and Created audit fields: the update and created audit fields are not updatable/changeable through the webservice api.
+  * **Update and Created audit fields**: the update and created audit fields are not updatable/changeable through the webservice api.

 ##  XSD Schema Generation for REST approach

 The DAL webservice generates a XSD schema on the basis of the runtime model.
-This XSD schema defines the xml which is generated by the REST web service.
+This XSD schema defines the `xml` which is generated by the REST web service.
-This definition is also used for the XML used to update Openbravo through REST web services.
+This definition is also used for the XML used to update Etendo through REST web services.

-For an Openbravo ERP instance running on http://livebuilds.openbravo.com/erp_pi_pgsql  the XSD can be retrieved through this request:
+For an Etendo ERP instance, running on `http://livebuilds.openbravo.com/erp_pi_pgsql`  the XSD can be retrieved through this request:

     http://livebuilds.openbravo.com/erp_pi_pgsql/ws/dal/schema (User Name: Openbravo / Password: openbravo)

 ##  Error Handling

-When a request can not be processed and an error occurs then an error XML document and the relevant HTTP response code is returned.
+When a request can not be processed and an error occurs then an error XML document and the relevant `HTTP` response code is returned.
 The error XML document contains the exception message.

+!!!note
     The stacktrace and other more detailed information is not sent out on purpose (because of security reasons).

 ##  Simple XSLT templates

-Openbravo ERP 2.50 has some simple XSLT templates to show how the XML can be processed and demonstrate that REST is a good approach for allowing navigation through data sets.
+Etendo has some simple XSLT templates to show how the XML can be processed and demonstrate that REST is a good approach for allowing navigation through data sets.
 The following URL shows the start URL for a DAL web service call using the XSLT templates:

     http://livebuilds.openbravo.com/erp_pi_pgsql/ws/dal/?template=types.xslt (User Name: Openbravo / Password: openbravo)